Gladstone Land Q3 2024 Earnings Call Transcript

 David Gladstone

-Well, what we see in the price of farms right now is very, very low prices on nuts and grapes and wine grapes.
+What we see in the price of farms right now is very, very low prices on nuts and grapes and wine grapes.
 So that's what hurt us.
-And of course, when you move from monthly payments from a farmer into participation rents, you've now backloaded everything instead of getting those nice payments in the first, second and even in the third quarter, you get most of your payments in the Q4.
-That's what I meant by we're going to collect a good amount of money from participation rents.
-This year that we're in, maybe in Q1 of next year.
+And of course, when you move from monthly payments from a farmer into participation rents, you've now backloaded everything.
+Instead of getting those nice payments in the first, second, and even in the third quarter, you get most of your payments in the fourth quarter.
+That's what I meant by we're going to collect a good amount of money from participation rents this year that we're in, maybe in the first quarter of next year.
+And so it's very difficult to pay dividends, not that we're in trouble with my dividends, but that's why we went down the road of leasing out our farms is because we get payments coming in that we can meet our dividends with.

 David Gladstone